-- maintaining a continuous review of this Financial Procedure Rules and the submission of any additions or changes necessary for Council approval; - providing corporate financial advice and information to the Council. - ensuring that arrangements are in place to maintain proper accounting records - setting standards for good financial management including accounting policies which are set in accordance with proper practice and accounting regulations. - advising on the key financial controls necessary to secure sound financial management; - ensuring that proper systems of internal control are operated and reporting breaches of the Financial Procedure Rules to Council, Executive Committee, Audit & Governance Committee, or the Standards Committee as appropriate; - coordinating the preparation of the revenue budget and capital plan, - preparing the annual financial statements in accordance with the relevant accounting standards and codes of practice and any necessary technical accounting adjustments.
-Ensuring that arrangements are in place for the audit of the financial statements; - treasury management activities, including reporting on prudential indicators;
+- maintaining a continuous review of this Financial Procedure Rules and the submission of any additions or changes necessary for Council approval; - providing corporate financial advice and information to the Council. - ensuring that arrangements are in place to maintain proper accounting records - Setting standards for good financial management and monitoring compliance with those standards, including adherence to the CIPFA Financial Management Code of Practice.advising onthe key financial controls necessary to secure sound financial management; - ensuring that proper systems of internal control are operated and reporting breaches of the Financial Procedure Rules to Council to Executive Committee, Audit & Governance Committee, or the Standards Committee as appropriate; - coordinating the preparation of the revenue budget and capital plan, - preparing the annual financial statements in accordance with the relevant accounting standards and codes of practice and any necessary technical accounting adjustments.
+Ensuring that arrangements are in place for the audit of the financial statements; - treasury management activities, including reporting on prudential indicators; - managing the Council's taxation affairs